private disability pension and sick pay at the same time

 FAQ

-How long will I receive sickness benefits from the statutory health insurance?
+How long will I receive sick pay from my statutory health insurance provider?

-What happens if my private disability insurance pension is approved retroactively, but I have already received sickness benefits?
+What happens if my private occupational disability pension is approved retrospectively, but I have already received sickness benefit?

-Is a disability clause in occupational disability insurance always advisable?
+Is an incapacity-for-work clause in occupational disability insurance always a good idea?

-An AU clause can be very useful as it often provides benefits faster than the actual disability pension.
-It bridges the period of sick leave until disability is confirmed.
-It is especially worth considering for self-employed individuals without entitlement to sick pay.
+An incapacity for work clause can be very useful, as it often pays out faster than the actual occupational disability pension.
+It bridges the period of sick leave until occupational disability is established.
+It is particularly worth considering for self-employed people without entitlement to sickness benefit.

-What role does the Trier Social Court play regarding disability pension and sick pay?
+What role does the Trier Social Court play in the context of occupational disability pension and sickness benefit?

-The Social Court of Trier ruled in 2011 (Case No. S 5 KR 40/11) that the private occupational disability pension should not be deducted from statutory sickness benefits.
+In 2011, the Trier Social Court ruled (ref.
+S 5 KR 40/11) that private disability pension benefits must not be offset against statutory sick pay.
 This ruling is an important reference.

-Ideally, how much should my private disability pension be?
+How high should my private disability pension ideally be?

-Your disability insurance pension should cover at least eighty percent of your net income to maintain your standard of living, as well as deductions for health insurance and taxes.
+Your disability pension should cover at least eighty per cent of your net income so that you can finance your standard of living as well as deductions for health insurance and taxes.

 What can nextsure do for me?

-nextsure provides comprehensive advice and tailored insurance solutions as a digital insurance portal.
-We help you optimize your contracts and close coverage gaps, including private occupational disability pensions and sickness benefits.
+nextsure offers comprehensive advice and tailored insurance solutions as a digital insurance portal.
+We help you optimise your policies and close cover gaps, including on the topics of private disability income insurance and sickness benefit.

 Subscribe to our newsletter